 Will Akame ga Kill get a reboot or Season 2?

 There has been no official announcement for a reboot or a second season of Akame ga Kill!, and it is highly unlikely.
 The anime created a conclusive, original ending where many key characters died, making a direct continuation impossible.
-A reboot that faithfully adapts the entire manga is a fan hope but is not currently planned.
+A reboot that faithfully adapts the entire

-Does Akame die in the manga?
+Does Akame die in the manga ?

-Who is the final villain in the manga?
+Who is the final villain in the manga ?

 Why did the anime change the ending?